Facility Activities

 Known locally as the “Shiawassee Flats,” the refuge lies within the Saginaw Bay watershed, historically one of the largest wetland areas in Michigan.
 Shiawassee National Wildlife Refuge is designated as a United States Important Bird Area for its global significance to migratory waterfowl.
 Each...

-Many multi-purpose trails are open to runners and joggers as well as walkers and, in some cases, bicyclists.
+All hiking trails are open to runners and joggers as well as walkers and, in some cases, bicyclists.
+Running, hiking, and bicycling are not permitted on the wildlife drive.

 Shiawassee National Wildlife Refuge’s diverse habitats attract more than 270 species of migratory birds.
-Its multiple trails and seasonal auto tour route, the Wildlife Drive, offer visitors an opportunity to see many of these birds and a variety of other wildlife.
-The Joseph M. Soehnel Wetland...
+Its multiple trails and seasonal wildlife drive offer visitors an opportunity to see many of these birds and a variety of other wildlife.
+The Joseph M. Soehnel Wetland Overlook is the first...